 Much of the fun of RV travel is in the planning.
 Enjoy the process.
-But don't overplan your trip.
+But don't overplan.
 The greatest thing about motorhome travel is the flexibility it gives you.
 Please leave room for the road itself to speak to you, to guide you.
 With an RV you can go where you want when you want, at a moment's notice.
 You have more than door-to-door capability; you are a vacation home on wheels.
 You can toss in virtually as much luggage as you like — unpack it only once — and transport it all to the middle of nowhere, without having to use any nasty bathrooms along the way.

 We suggest our clients do not plan to rely solely on any one guide nor even on any collection of such guides (whether they be in book form, software form, or online) to plan their trip.
-Such a guide — especially if it is provided free of charge by the rental company or another entity — should not be considered suitably thorough and up to date, although in many cases they are very useful.
+Such a guide — especially if it's provided free of charge by the rental company or another entity — should not be considered suitably thorough and up to date, although in many cases they are very useful.
 Even if a rental company's policy is to provide such guide with every rental RV, they occasionally run out of supply because too many clients lose or abscond with the guide, or for other reasons beyond the rental company's control.

 Market forces usually take care of the rest because they result in campground and hotel locations per the general demand and thus near where you are most likely to desire such location.